 Cox Regression (Cox Proportional Hazards Survival Regression)

+What is survival analysis?
 In survival time analysis, the survival times of test subjects are recorded and a survival curve is generated.
-As a rule, the test subjects have a certain disease.
+Usually, the subjects have a particular disease.

 The time between the start time and the event is considered in the survival time analysis.
 This can be measured in days, weeks or months, for example.